Trends

 I was 28 weeks pregnant so technically, I should have gotten a note from my doctor.
 But I couldn’t have produced another note dated within 5 days of the trip for the trip back to London, since I didn’t have a doctor in France.

 Once again, in London and in Nantes, the most annoying side effect of pregnancy was that I needed to pee all the time.
-I was starting to get a bit tired when standing for extended period of time but I was fine when walking.
+I was starting to get a bit tired when standing for extended periods of time but I was fine when walking.

-Seven Month Pregnant in London, August 2012
+Seven Months Pregnant in London, August 2012

 Exploring London with a seven-month-pregnant belly was a really fun experience, and being able to see my family again so far into my pregnancy was great.
 In the evening, my mother and my sister loved playing “poke the belly and make the baby kick” game!